-The following criteria will be used to assess Grant applications and determine the amount of the Grant:
+The following criteria will be used to assess grant applications and determine the amount of the grant:

-- The heritage values of the building, place or object in the post earthquake environment of Christchurch and Banks Peninsula; - The contribution the proposed work will make to the retention of the building, place or object; - The contribution that the proposed work will make to the wider heritage values of the area; - The degree to which the proposed works are consistent with the conservation principles and practice of the ICOMOS (NZ) Charter and other relevant international ICOMOS Charters; - The urgency of the work required relating to the risk of damage if the work is not done in a timely manner; - The availability of grant funds; - The amount of any previous Grants for the property; noting that in general only one Grant will be made for work on a property unless the circumstances demand otherwise in terms of paragraph 3 of the Terms and Conditions Associated with Grants
+- The heritage values of the building, place or object in the post 2010/11earthquake environment of Christchurch and Banks Peninsula; - The contribution the proposed work will make to the retention of the building, place or object; - The contribution that the proposed work will make to the wider heritage values of the area: - The degree to which the proposed works are consistent with the conservation principles and practice of the ICOMOS (NZ) Charter and other relevant international ICOMOS Charters; - The urgency of the work required relating to the risk of damage if the work is not done in a timely manner; - · The availability of grant funds; - The amount of any previous Council grants for the property; noting that in general only one Grant will be made for work on a property unless the circumstances demand otherwise in terms of Paragraph 3 of the Terms and Conditions Associated with Grants - The amount of insurance funds and Earthquake Commission funding for the building following an event which triggers such funding including but not limited to earthquakes and flooding damage. - The contribution the building or item could make to Heritage Week activities.